Christopher Bainbridge: Death

 Bainbridge died on 14 July 1514, having been poisoned by a priest, Rinaldo de Modena, who acted as his steward or bursar, in revenge for a blow which the cardinal, a man of violent temper, had given him.
 (Diarmaid MacCulloch mentions the rumour that the two men may have been lovers.)
 Rinaldo was imprisoned and confessed to the crime.
 He also implicated Silvester de Giglis, then Bishop of Worcester, as the instigator of the plot.
 De Giglis was the resident English ambassador at Rome, and regarded Bainbridge as a threat to his position: he also had sufficient power and influence to make Rinaldo retract his confession and have him killed in prison.
 Richard Pace and John Clerk, the cardinal's executors, were eager to prosecute De Giglis, but he maintained that the priest was a madman whom he had dismissed from his own service some years before in England, and his defence was accepted as sufficient.

-Christopher Bainbridge left two wills, one of them (on his becoming Archbishop) in English dated 21 September 1509, which is kept in the muniments of Queen's College, and one in Latin.
+Bainbridge left two wills, one of them (on his becoming Archbishop) in English dated 21 September 1509, which is kept in the muniments of Queen's College, and one in Latin.
 Correspondence of Richard Pace with Thomas Wolsey concerning the late Cardinal's affairs survives.
-According to this, Richard Pace was the principal executor for the Cardinal's affairs in Italy, assisted by William Burbank, and that both were associated with John Wythers in the administration of the Cardinal's estate in England: but Wythers had no part in the Italian estate.
+According to it, Richard Pace was the principal executor for the Cardinal's affairs in Italy, assisted by William Burbank, and both were associated with John Wythers in the administration of the Cardinal's estate in England, but Wythers had no part in the Italian estate.

+Legacy

 Monument

 Bainbridge was buried in the chapel of St Thomas of Canterbury at the English hospice in Rome, which later became the Venerable English College.
-His tomb is there represented by a white marble monument with a full-length recumbent effigy, supported by two lions.
+His tomb is there represented by a white marble monument with a full-length recumbent effigy supported by two lions.
 The Latin epitaph reads:"Christophoro Archiepiscopo Eboracensi S. Praxedis Presbytero Cardinali Angliae A Ivlio II Pontifice Maximo Ob Egregiam Operam S.R.
 Ecclesiae Præstitam Dvm Svi Regni Legatvs Esset Assvmpto Qvam Mox Domi Et Foris Castris Pontificiis Præfectvs Tvtatvs Est."

 (In Memory of Christopher, Archbishop of York, and Cardinal Priest of St. Praxede; created by Pope Julius II, for the eminent services done by him to the Holy Roman Church, during his embassy from his own nation, and afterwards defending the same, both at home and abroad, as Legate of the Papal army.)
-The effigy is likely to have formed the basis of the painted portrait of Bainbridge (at The Queen's College, Oxford), which was made as an idealized representation during the 19th century by G. Francisi and is not a genuine Renaissance portrait.
+The effigy is likely to have formed the basis of the painted portrait of Bainbridge at The Queen's College, Oxford, which was made as an idealised representation during the 19th century by G. Francisi and is not a genuine Renaissance portrait.